Yuvaprakash24/Bargenix_YuvaPrakashSaiGunupuru_Backend/README.md

 If there is any problem with requirements or setup you can directly checkout the functinalities through Live Application deployed through Vercel using this repository.<br>
 You can access the application here:  <br>
 [https://bargenix-yuva-prakash-sai-gunupuru-backend.vercel.app/](https://bargenix-yuva-prakash-sai-gunupuru-backend.vercel.app/) <br>
-The end points are for this live application are (Use Psotman API because CORS is not installed for this project): <br>
+The end points are for this live application are (Use Postman API because CORS is not installed for this project): <br>
 for products: https://bargenix-yuva-prakash-sai-gunupuru-backend.vercel.app/products/ <br>
 for coupons: https://bargenix-yuva-prakash-sai-gunupuru-backend.vercel.app/coupons/ <br>
 For coupons: <br>